 1. Insulin Resistance Occurs Over Time

-Eating too much sugar can make your cells less sensitive to insulin.
-This condition is called insulin resistance.
-When this happens, the pancreas needs to produce more insulin to maintain stable blood sugar levels.
-Over time, this leads to higher insulin levels, ongoing fatigue, more fat storage, and eventually, type 2 diabetes.
+Eating too much sugar repeatedly causes cells to become less sensitive to insulin.
+This condition, insulin resistance, forces the pancreas to produce progressively more insulin to maintain stable blood sugar.
+Over time, this results in chronically elevated insulin, persistent fatigue, accelerated fat storage, rising triglycerides, and an increased risk of type 2 diabetes.
+Insulin resistance is one of the most common early markers of metabolic dysfunction in adults.

 2. Your Body Prefers Storing Over Burning

-When your insulin levels are consistently high, your body enters a storage mode.
-This implies that you tend to store extra calories as body fat, particularly around the midsection.
-It's more challenging to burn fat, and your metabolic rate can decline as your body becomes increasingly dependent on sugar for energy rather than fat.
+When insulin levels are consistently high, your body shifts into a fat-storage mode.
+Excess calories are preferentially stored as body fat, particularly visceral fat around the midsection.
+Fat burning becomes harder because high insulin suppresses the enzymes needed to release fatty acids from fat cells.
+Over time, your metabolic rate can decline as the body becomes increasingly dependent on sugar for fuel rather than fat.

 3. Fatigue Becomes the New Normal